groff(1) — Linux manual page

 Front end

-preprocessors via command-line options and running the
+allows one to specify preprocessors via command-line options and

-convenience avoids the manual construction of pipelines or
+output device.
+Doing so, the manual construction of pipelines or

 management of temporary files required of users of traditional

-command line to format a document.
+an appropriate groff command line to format a document.

 Language